zoonproject/website/business-manager/INSTALL.md

  1. If the building of the `.war` file was successful then there should be a `.war` file in the `target/` directory for deployment to the Java servlet container.

+## Start up problems.

+ 1. If a system tomcat is being used, e.g. a package install, then assuming that you are in the appropriate group and can deploy to tomcat `webapps`, e.g. `/var/lib/tomcat/webapps/`, then the tomcat user/group may need to be able to read and execute files/directories in whichever directories you have specified in the configuration files!